Cheap Train Tickets to Glasgow

 - The alternative route and timings may not be as convenient.

-However, if you're on a tight budget, it's worth considering an alternative route to save money on your train ticket.
+However, if you're on a tight budget, it's worth considering an alternative route to save money on your journey and get cheap train tickets as a result.

 Trainsplit is the only site that finds you cheaper alternative journeys not shown on other sites.
 It's a great way to save money on your train travel, especially if you're flexible with your travel dates and times.
 To use Trainsplit, simply enter your travel details and it will show you a list of alternative routes with the cheapest prices.